6562680/router/README.md

 // 1. from $_SERVER['HTTP_ACCESS_CONTROL_REQUEST_METHOD']
 // 2. from $_SERVER['HTTP_METHOD']
 $routeSpecification = ( new HttpRouteSpecification() )
-    ->urlAddress('/users/1')
-    // ->httpMethod('GET')
+    ->httpMethod('GET')
-    ;
+    ->urlAddress('/api/users/1');

 // using Specification pattern to search routes inside collection
 $route = $router->match($routeSpecification);

-// setting custom bindings (usually it works inside middlewares where you get some AR-models from database)
+// setting custom bindings
+// usually it works inside middlewares where you get some AR-models from database
 $route->addBindings([ 'key' => 'value' ]);

 // you can pass any arguments, like ServerRequestInterface or maybe ConsoleInput